 For many people, this price range is the sweet spot.
-Most ukes in the “beginner” category offer an ideal combination of cost and quality.
+Most ukes in the “beginner” category offer an ideal combination of affordability and quality.

-This makes them a natural choice for new players, but many intermediate and advanced players would be happy with a uke in this category.
+This makes them a natural choice for new players, but many intermediate and advanced players are also perfectly happy with ukes in this range.

-That said, the majority of these ukes share a handful of qualities that make them stand out from their cheaper alternatives:
+Despite the wide range of prices and features, most beginner ukuleles share a handful of qualities that set them apart from their cheaper alternatives: